Non-existence of exceptional orbits under polar actions on Hilbert spaces

 \begin{proof}[\textbf{\textup{Proof of Corollary \ref{thm1}}}] From Proposition \ref{propterng}, the $P(G, H \times K)$-action is polar.
 From Lemma \ref{lemconnected}, $P(G, H \times K)$ is connected.
 Thus by Theorem \ref{thm2}, the $P(G, H \times K)$-action does not have exceptional orbits.
 This condition is equivalent to the condition that the $H$-action on $G/K$ does not have exceptional orbits, as discussed above.
 This proves Corollary \ref{thm1}. \end{proof}

-\begin{rem} If $G/K$ is not simply connected, there exists a counterexample to Corollary \ref{thm1}.
+\begin{remark} If $G/K$ is not simply connected, there exists a counterexample to Corollary \ref{thm1}.
 For example, the action of $SO(2)$ on the real projective plane $\mathbb{R} P^2 = SO(3)/O(2)$ by rotation has an exceptional orbit (equator).
 In this case, from the above discussions, the corresponding $P(G, H \times K)$-orbit is also exceptional and the group $P(G, H \times K)$ is not connected since $K$ is not connected.
-This gives an infinite dimensional counterexample to Theorem \ref{thm2} when $\mathcal{L}$ is not connected. \end{rem}
+This gives an infinite dimensional counterexample to Theorem \ref{thm2} when $\mathcal{L}$ is not connected. \end{remark}